tototomate123/tuwunel/docs/maintenance.md

-# Maintaining your conduwuit setup
+# Maintaining your Tuwunel setup

 ## Moderation

-conduwuit has moderation through admin room commands. "binary commands" (medium priority) and an admin API (low priority) is planned.
+Tuwunel has moderation through admin room commands. "binary commands" (medium priority) and an admin API (low priority) is planned.
 Some moderation-related config options are available in the example config such as "global ACLs" and blocking media requests to certain servers.
 See the example config for the moderation config options under the "Moderation / Privacy / Security" section.

-conduwuit has moderation admin commands for:
+Tuwunel has moderation admin commands for:

 - managing room aliases (`!admin rooms alias`)
 - managing room directory (`!admin rooms directory`)